rfuellemann/rebekka/2022-09-21-day2/paper-reading.md

 ### How will you describe or introduce progenetix (scale, data source, cancer types and so on)?
 Progenetix is a cancer genome data resource.

-### Describe NCIt, ICOD, UBERON codes, and their relationships.
+### Describe NCIt, ICD-O, UBERON codes, and their relationships.
 NCIt: National Cancer Institute Thesaurus
+CN
 ICD-O:International Classification of Diseases for Oncology

 UBERON: a cross-species anatomical structural ontology system